MerijnHendriks/nagisa/Docs/ARCHITECTURE.md

   - `System.Generic.Collections`
     - `List<T>`

+## Lexing

+### Scanner

+Both `Token` and `SourcePosition` use a combination of `File` and `Index` to give them an unique matching ID.

+- `File` is the source file it originated from (exp. `./MyFolder/MyFile.lox`)
+- `Index` is the index of the scanner's iterator where the token was encountered.

 ## FAQ

-> Q: Why target .NET Framework 2.0 and .NET Standard 1.0?
+> - Why target .NET Framework 2.0 and .NET Standard 1.0?

-- Enforcing a a minimal subset of the language makes it easy to to reason with the code
+They're used to enforce a minimal subset of the C# language and .NET runtimes.
+This also encourages self-reliance over external package usage and improves portability (example: Unity Engine (2017.4 and older)).
+It is easier to upgrade old code to a newer version than downgrading retroactively.

+The following is reduced:

+- C# 2.0: resticts language features
-  - .NET Framework 2.0 removes much of the language's syntactic sugar.
+- .NET Framework 2.0: removes much of the language's syntactic sugar.
-  - .NET Standard 1.0 removes the .NET Framework and runtime specific APIs.
+- .NET Standard 1.0: removes platform and runtime specific APIs.
-- Enforces self-reliance instead of using external packages.
-- Enables support for Unity Engine (2017.4 and older).

-> Q: Why `class` and not `struct` / `enum`?
+> - Why `class` and not `struct` / `enum`?

 One of the goals is to make the code relatively easy to port over to other languages.

 - Structs have some odd rules in C# and not supported in languages like Lox/JS/Python
 - Enums (as C-like constructs) are not suppored in languages like JS/Python

-> Q: Why MSTest v2 over \<_insert unit testing framework here_>
+> - Why MSTest v2 over \<_insert unit testing framework here_>
+> - Why Microsoft.CodeCoverage over <_insert code coverage collector here_>

 Reliability is the top priority for me.
 A project written by Microsoft is less prone to hostile maintainers (see Activismware on NPM and Ransomware in Moq), more likely to receive extended support and also has one of the least third-party dependencies (only `Newtonsoft.Json`) compared to other options.

-> Q: Is an older version of .NET Framework supported for `Lox.Compiler.Tests`?
+> - Is an older version of .NET Framework supported for `Lox.Compiler.Tests`?

 Yes!
 If you need to integrate the tests in a project targeting `net45`, add the following to `Lox.Compiler.Tests`: